alex-monroe/ff-schedule-generator/README.md

 ## Build

-The server uses gRPC for communication.
-All protobuf definitions in `src/protos` must be compiled before the server can run.
+The API exchanges JSON payloads, but request and response schemas are defined by protobuf.
+All definitions in `src/protos` must be compiled before the server can run.
 A helper script `compile_protos.py` handles this for every `.proto` file found in that directory.

 ```bash
 nox -s build